Healthdirect Free Australian health advice you can count on.

 How is a cold diagnosed?

 If you are generally healthy, you probably won't need to see a doctor to have a cold diagnosed.
-A healthy immune system will fight the infection and symptoms will usually clear up in 7-10 days without any treatment.
+Your immune system will fight the infection and your symptoms should usually clear up in 7 to10 days without any treatment.

 How are colds treated?

-Colds and flu are treated the same way.
-In most cases you can treat the symptoms of a mild cold or flu yourself.
-Most people will get better by themselves within 7-10 days without any treatment.
+In most cases, you can treat the symptoms of a mild cold yourself.
+Most people will get better by themselves within 7 to10 days without any treatment.

-Some things you can do to relieve cold or flu symptoms include:
+Some things you can do to relieve cold symptoms include:

 • getting plenty of rest

-• sucking on an ice cube, ice block or a throat lozenge
+• sucking on ice cubes or an ice block

 Antibiotics do not treat a cold.
-This is because they only treat illnesses caused by bacteria, while colds and flu are caused by viruses.
-However, you can buy medicines from the pharmacy that help with pain and fever.
+This is because they only treat illnesses caused by bacteria, while colds are caused by viruses.

 Can colds be prevented?